JURA

 The region is beautiful, but few Swiss living on the shores of Lake Geneva ever make it this far.
 They will know the name “Vallorbe”, but the next villages: Ballaigues, Lignerolle and Baulmes are virtually unknown outside this small valley.

-Things get serious at kilometer 25 when we begin climbing the Col d’Aiguillon , ( a 650 meter gain in just five kilometers).
+Things get serious at kilometer 25 when we begin climbing the Col d’Aiguillon , (you will gain 650 meters in just five kilometers).
 But then it’s all downhill from here.

-Those who don’t mind doing 7 or 8 extra kilometers are free to go off the path to Saint-Croix, where an out-of-work watchmaker invented the first music box in 1796.
-Since then, Saint-Croix has been the hub of the music box “industry”, so enjoy the chimes and buy yourself a ticket to the little museum in the center of town which celebrates this lost art.
+If you do not mind doing 7 or 8 extra kilometers, you are free to go off the path to Saint-Croix, where an out-of-work watchmaker invented the first music box in 1796.

-The rest of you can follow the bikes paths through the pastures to our overnight village of Couvet.
-Let’s meet downstairs after your shower for a glass of the local specialty: Absinthe.
+Or continue following the bikes paths through the pastures to our overnight village of Couvet.
+Sample a glass of the local specialty: Absinthe.
 This strong, local, plant-based liqueur was banned in the early 20th century after it was thought to bring about madness.
-However, it was made legal again in 2005…so take your chances !
+However, it was made legal again in 2005, so take your chances !

 Images of today